bihor/camaliga/Documentation/Administration/Slug/Index.rst

 Note 2: if you have configured 2 fields for the slug-field, '_' or '-' is used as separator and not '/', because of this problem: https://forge.typo3.org/issues/87333

+Note 3: if you use the extended single view (Single view 2), then you must replace 'Content::show' with 'Content::showExtended'.

+Note 4: before Camaliga 12 you must set at plugin Pi1 instead of Show.
+And with Camaliga 12 or higher you must replace Show with Showextended, if you are not using the normale single-view.

 You can use categories in the routeEnhancers too, but this works only for categories of one parent-category.
 If your categories have the parent category with the id 10, you can use this routeEnhancer::